MoneyTools/MyMoney.Net/docs/Basics/Transfers.md

 This is handy if you deposit a bunch of checks as one deposit.

 What you cannot do is have a split transfer go to a split on the other side of that transfer.
-But I have never found the need for that sort of thing.